phpscott/open-source/FilmhubIngestor/README.md

 1. "clean": This will clean all directories that are cleaned on a full run.
 2. "reddir": This will read the directory flat file that represents an S3 Bucket, and build paths/skuids.
 3. "objects": This will read the skuids and validate them, and pull down YAML files for each skuid (single works/series)
-4. "assets": This will parse the YAML files for each skuid and build json with mrss field names.
+4. "assets": This will parse the YAML files for each skuid and build JSON with mrss field names.
-5. "xmlitems": This will take the json with mrss field names and create actual MRSS <item>s and store them as XML.
+5. "xmlitems": This will take the JSON with MRSS field names and create actual MRSS <item>s and store them as XML.
 6. "buildmrss": This will take the MRSS items in XML format and build complete MRSS files based on Filmhub Genres (main).

 **Additional Actions**